simonklee/opentui-tex/README.md

 ```

 MicroTeX parses a TeX-math dialect and computes glyph and rule positions.
-ZigTeX records the embedded Latin Modern Math glyph outlines as SVG paths.
+ZigTeX records SVG paths for the embedded glyph outlines from Latin Modern
-NanoSVG rasterizes only that trusted generated SVG, not arbitrary external
+Math.
+NanoSVG rasterizes only the SVG that ZigTeX generates.
+It does not
-SVG.
-The rasterizer works at four times logical size, and `TexRenderable`
-derives terminal rows and columns from that 4x raster.
-Before the library
-returns RGBA, it composites transparent samples onto the detected terminal
-background.
-This prevents rectangular seams, because terminal graphics
-protocols composite sibling images against the terminal, not against another
-renderable beneath them.

-There are no renderer subprocesses, pipes, temporary files, or command-line
-protocols. `NativeTexRenderer` loads the platform `.so`, `.dylib`, or `.dll`
-with `bun:ffi` on Bun and with Node's experimental `node:ffi` on Node.
-The
-FFI call itself is synchronous.
-A bounded queue runs at most one formula per
-event-loop turn, so bulk content cannot monopolize layout and input handling.
-The bounded LRU cache uses formula, inline/display style, foreground, and
-background as its key.

-`NativeImage.fromRgba()` copies the borrowed result pixels synchronously into
-OpenTUI ownership, and `TexRenderable` passes that image directly to
-`ImageRenderable`.
-This path does not encode or decode images.
-It is not
-zero-copy, because RGBA still crosses the JavaScript FFI boundary between the
-two native libraries.
+rasterize arbitrary external SVG.

-MicroTeX's embedded font context is process-global.
-The library cannot
+MicroTeX uses one process-wide font context.
+The native library initializes
-initialize and release it per formula.
-Instead, it initializes the context
-once through `texInit` and keeps it for the process lifetime.
-The renderer
+this context once through `texInit`.
+It keeps the context for the process
-deliberately supports only the main JavaScript thread.
-Constructing
+lifetime.
+The renderer supports only the main JavaScript thread.
+If you
-`NativeTexRenderer` in a Worker fails immediately.
-That explicit contract
+construct `NativeTexRenderer` in a Worker, the constructor fails immediately.
-avoids mutexes and cross-isolate shutdown ownership.

 Ownership rules for direct use:

 - Direct callers of `NativeTexRenderer.renderAsync()` must dispose each
   returned image.
 Cached results use independent retained references.
 When you
   dispose one result, the other results stay valid.
 - `NativeImage.takeRaw()` requires exclusive ownership.
+Before you call it,
-Dispose all retained
+  dispose all retained references.
+These references include the renderer cache
-  references, including renderer cache and renderable references, before you
+  and renderable references.
-  call it.

 ### Custom backends

-`TexBackend` is a public single-method interface:
+`TexBackend` is a public interface with one method:

 ```ts
 interface TexBackend {